williamtran29/styleguides/ux-dev/svg.md

 ### Previewing Available SVGs

-To preview all the SVGs available to SVGJar, go to `https://localhost:4200/ember-svg-jar/index.html`.
-(Try `http` if your local dev site isn't set to run over `https`.)
+To preview all the SVGs available to SVGJar, go to `{your local dev domain & port number}/ember-svg-jar/index.html`.

 This previewer page will also let you quickly copy the Ember component code needed for any available SVG.